out-fox-it/wedding/README.md

     The page will reload if you make edits.\
     You will also see any lint errors in the console.

+- `yarn code:fix`

+  - 💅 Formats and lint the code according to the set rules

 - `yarn build`

   - 🏗️ Builds the app for production to the `build` folder.\